Entando CLI

 # Diagnostic Commands

-Performing the Automatic Install found in the Getting Started guide installs the CLI in a Multipass VM.
+Diagnostic information can be highly useful when analyzing and troubleshooting behavior.
+The Getting Started guide includes steps to automatically install the CLI in a Multipass VM.
 The following commands can be run from this VM for insight into an Entando Application.

 ent app-info

-for each of the major Entando pods in a namespace
+Display kubectl describe and kubectl logs for each of the major Entando pods in a namespace:

 ent pod-info